railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 .. tip:: Bank Journal

-    When you save the bank account, a bank journal will be automatically created for that account.
+    When you save the bank account through the Setup your Bank Accounts wizard, a bank journal will be automatically created for that account.

 Then add the bank account details for each partner that will pay you through a bank.
 You can do this in the Partner form, on the ``Accounting`` tab.